GSto/digital-garden/notes/build your own dropbox fallacy.md

 > "why would anyone use dropbox when you can spin up rsync on an ftp?"

-This fallacy, prevealent among engineers, shows an undervaluing of ease of use.
+This fallacy, prevalent among engineers, shows an undervaluing of ease of use.
 It also does put value on the time needed to make and maintain a service.
 In fact, the opposite is true: its quite possible to build a company off of making a simple version of a complex process. examples include:

 - [Shopify](https://shopify.com) - simple e-commerce
 - [Robinhood](https://robinhood.com) - simple options trading